-Based on the information furnished in a letter dated October 9, 1981 by the Department of Energy Idaho Operations Office, it is considered that you may act as an agent in the performance of contract No. DE-AC07-8IME 44139.
+Based on the information furnished in a letter dated October 9, 1981 by the Department of Energy Idaho Operations Office, it is considered that you may act as an agent in the performance of contract No. DE-ACO7-81NE 44139.

-Petitioner asserts that it is acting as an agent for the Federal government and, as such, the Federal government and not Petitioner is the lessee of the equipment which Petitioner uses to perform its services.
+Petitioner asserts that it is acting as an agent for the Federal government and, as such, the Federal government and not Petitioner is the purchaser of the property which Petitioner uses to perform its services.
+It further asserts that the Department is estopped from assessing any taxes prior to January 31, 1989.